micahcheng/sephora-dashboard/README.md

-# makeup-dashboard
+Makeup Dashboard

+This repository contains an interactive dashboard for exploring makeup product data.

-1. Clone the repository
+1. Clone the Repository
 git clone https://github.com/micahcheng/sephora-dashboard.git
 cd sephora-dashboard

-2. Install the required packages
+2. Install the Required Packages

-If using conda:
+Using Conda (recommended)
 conda create -n sephora python=3.10 conda activate sephora pip install panel hvplot pandas numpy bokeh

-Or using pip:
+Using Pip
 pip install panel hvplot pandas numpy bokeh

-3. Run the dashboard (IMPORTANT)
+3. Run the Dashboard (Important)

-❌ Do NOT run:
+Do not run:

 python makeup_panel.py

-(This will NOT open the dashboard.)
+This will not launch the dashboard.

-✔ INSTEAD run:
+Instead, run:

 panel serve makeup_panel.py --autoreload --show

-4. Open dashboard in browser
+4. Open the Dashboard

-After running the above command, the dashboard will appear automatically, or you can open:
+The dashboard should open automatically.
+If not, you can access it at:

 http://localhost:5006/makeup_panel